We’re proud to announce that our sunken patio has officially transformed into an urban sustainable garden!

 To combat the heat islands effect.
 Anyone who lives or works in downtown Denver knows that our city can really heat up in the summer months.
 The term “heat island” describes the phenomenon where our built environment is hotter than rural areas.
 For example, the annual mean air temperature of a city with 1 million people or more can be 1.8–5.4°F (1–3°C) warmer than its surroundings.

 To provide a beautiful space for our community.
 Our tenants are an amazing group of driven and creative people – people who deserve a beautiful outdoor space to work and play in!
-Our patio will be open to the public and our tenants during the day as a beautiful gathering space for people to work, network, and relax in a more natural environment.
+Our patio is open to the public and our tenants during the day as a beautiful gathering space for people to work, network, and relax in a more natural environment.

 WHAT DOES AN URBAN SUSTAINABLE GARDEN LOOK LIKE?